-Court dress–the clothing one wore on formal occasions at a royal court, such as when being presented to the Queen–had throughout the 18th century been very specifically prescribed by royal decree: for women it meant large skirts (which were the fashion for most of the century), along with a train, lappets (streamers of lace suspended from the back of the head), and a headdress of feathers, often arranged in the Prince of Wales style (three feathers with the center one slightly taller.)
-The dress of course was supposed to be of particularly splendid design and fabric, because after all, why else did one go to court but to show off (and go through doors sideways, as anyone wearing the dress at right would have had to?)
+Court dress–what one wore when being presented to the Queen–had throughout the 18th century been very specifically prescribed by royal decree: large skirts (which were the fashion for most of the century), along with a train, lappets (streamers of lace suspended from the back of the head), and a headdress of feathers, often arranged in the Prince of Wales style (three feathers with the center one slightly taller.)
+The dress of course was supposed to be of particularly splendid design and fabric, because after all, why else did one go to court but to show off (and go through doors sideways, as anyone wearing this dress would have had to)?

 However, fashion did not necessarily rule at court.
-King George III and his wife Queen Charlotte were conservative in taste, preferring Handel to newfangled Mozart…and the powdered hair and old hooped skirts of their youth.
-Which meant that what was required at court presentations in 1808 wasn’t all that different from what was required in 1788: enormous skirts and feathers.
+King George III and his wife Queen Charlotte were conservative in taste, preferring Handel to that newfangled Mozart…and the powdered hair and wide skirts of their youth.
+Which meant that what was required at court presentations in 1808 wasn’t all that different from what was required in 1788: enormous skirts and feathers and lappets.
 But modern fashion couldn’t entirely be shut out…which is where tea cozies come in.

 So let me guess…when would you have preferred to be presented?
 1808, or 1820?

 2 thoughts on “Court Dress or Tea Cozy?”